NCAR/cti-serial/README.md

 This repository contains a debian directory for creating a native debian package, and a **build_dpkg.sh** script to build it, typically in a container.

+## Supported Serial Cards

+The cti-serial package has been tested for the [Connect Tech Xtreme 104 Isolated](https://connecttech.com/product/xtreme104-isolated/) serial card.

+This is a PC/104 card, not PCI.
+With slight modifications it should work for other Connect Tech cards, but modifications (simplifications) for PCI will be more significant.

 ## Contents of cti-serial package

 ### Kernel modules